NetworkBlockDevice/nbd/doc/proto.md

 ##### Client flags

-This field of 32 bits is sent bafter initial connection and after receiving the global flags from the server.
+This field of 32 bits is sent after initial connection and after receiving the global flags from the server.

 - bit 0, `NBD_FLAG_C_FIXED_NEWSTYLE`; SHOULD be set by clients that